-4.4.6 Private On-Site Wastewater Treatment Systems (POWTS)
+4.4.5 Private On-Site Wastewater Treatment Systems (POWTS)

-Private on-site wastewater treatment systems are the predominant method of treating wastewater in the Town of Columbus.
+Private on-site wastewater treatment systems are the predominant method of treating wastewater in the Town of Fountain Prairie.
 POWTS are systems that collect domestic wastewater and either treat it and discharge it to the soil or retain it in a holding tank.
-The three main types of on-site treatment facilities that are currently used in the Town of Columbus are conventional systems, mound systems/at-grade systems, and holding tanks.
-Between 1990 and 2004, 81 permits were issued for all on-site sanitary systems in the Town of Columbus including new and replacement systems.
-The US Census indicates that there were 219 existing private on-site sanitary systems in the Town in 1990.
+The three main types of on-site treatment facilities that are currently used in the Town of Fountain Prairie are conventional systems, mound systems/at-grade systems, and holding tanks.
+Between 1990 and 2004, 150 permits were issued for all on-site sanitary systems in the Town of Fountain Prairie including new and replacement systems.
+The US Census indicates that there were 287 existing private onsite sanitary systems in the Town in 1990.
 Table 4-2 illustrates the number of permits issued for different types of on-site sanitary systems over the 15 years between 1990 and 2004.
-Adding the total number of permits issued over the last 15 years to the 1990 Census total indicates that there are over potentially 300 private on-site wastewater treatment facilities in the Town of Columbus.
+Adding the total number of permits issued over the last 15 years to the 1990 Census total indicates that there are potentially over 437 private on-site wastewater treatment facilities in the Town of Fountain Prairie.